 institution that it was officially banned from 1884 until 1951.

 It is morning here.
-We are sailing through the Strait of Georgia and are going to arrive in Vancouver within a few hours.
-The sky is a
+We are sailing through the Strait of Georgia and are going to arrive in Vancouver

 Day 24

-Thanks to Kyung Mi's invention of the nuclear powered cruise ship, we arrived inVancouver this morning, almost according to
+Thanks to Kyung Mi's invention of the nuclear powered cruise ship, we arrived inVancouver Pacific Ocean ended in this wonderful town, one

 of the most "livable cities" worldwide.
 After some walk in the

-downtown, we took a bus to Seattle , a major city on the other side of
+downtown, we took a bus to Seattle

 Thanks to Kyung Mi's invention of the nuclear powered cruise ship, we arrived in